Bloch Groups of Rings: Abstract

 \section{Abstract}

 We give a definition of (refined) Bloch groups of general commutative rings which agrees with the standard definition in the case of local rings whose residue field has at least $4$ elements.
-Under appropriate conditions on a ring $A$, satisfied by any field or local ring, these groups are closely related to third homology of $\spl{2}{A}$ and to indecomposable $K_3$ of $A$.
+Under appropriate conditions on a ring $A$, satisfied by any field or local ring, these groups are closely related to third homology of $\mathrm{SL}_2(A)$ and to indecomposable $K_3$ of $A$.
 We analyze these conditions.
-We calculate the Bloch groups of $\F{2},\F{3},\Z$ and $\Z[\frac{1}{2}]$.
+As examples, we calculate the Bloch groups of $\mathbb{F}_2,\mathbb{F}_3,\mathbb{Z}$ and $\mathbb{Z}[\frac{1}{2}]$ and their relation to the homology of $\mathrm{SL}_2$ and $K$-theory.